jnaiman/is507_fall2020/README.md

  * add in course pre-reqs
  * add in slides with lecture notes
  * collapse answers to practice problems
+ * Add in instructor notes for all weeks pages

 **Weeks**
  * Week 02